 I'm driven by my love of nature.
 For as long as I can remember I always have been.
 I believe that this love was first instilled in me when growing up surrounded by the rainforest that my father planted around our house.
 I carried this interest as a child into my adult years and into my university degree, where I studied a bachelor of science in ecology and zoology at The University of Queensland.

 Upon beginning my degree my interests were broad and included fish, mammals, birds, plants, reptiles and much more.
 All of which fascinated me!
 But I wasn't particularly interested by insects, spiders and the other tiny, unknown creatures that creep in their trillions around, through and above the earth.
 In fact in my first year of science I was asked if I wanted to do the course "Insect Science" the following year, to which I scoffed and said something along the lines of "No, definitely not".
 So what changed?

 Later that year, I bought a second hand 100mm macro lens for my camera.
 After that, my world, perspective, focus and passion changed.
 I was a convert.

 So this is my mission, I want to be able to provide you with the means to share your passion for nature.
 Particularly, yet no limited to the tiny and unseen.
 I want to share my passion for nature.

-I am currently studying a bachelor of science (honours) at Flinders University in Adelaide - looking at the evolution of Fijian bees!
+I am currently completing my Ph.D at Flinders University in Adelaide - looking at the evolution, taxonomy and ecology of Australian and Fijian native bees!